 From here, the real training begins.
 The three key steps to positive reinforcement training are:

-- The wanted behavior exhibited from your cat.
+- The wanted behavior exhibited by your cat.

 - Clicking to “mark” the wanted behavior.